Arranging a funeral

 - Job seekers allowance (income based)

-Most funerals are conducted well.
-But if you have a justified complaint, you should contact your funeral director.
-If you are not satisfied with the response, you can complain to whichever of the three trade associations listed below your funeral director belongs to:
+Most funerals are conducted well but if you have a justified complaint you should contact your funeral director.
+If you are not satisfied with the response, you can complain to whichever of the two trade associations listed below your funeral director belongs to:

 - National Association of Funeral Directors